Learner Tien

 Learner Tien (born December 2, 2005) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 28, achieved on 10 November 2025 and a doubles ranking of No. 343, achieved on 18 August 2025.
+He has a career-high ATP singles ranking of world No. 12 achieved on August 10, 2026 and doubles ranking of No. 298 achieved on May 25, 2026.
+Tien has won two ATP Tour singles titles, as well as the 2025 Next Gen ATP Finals, and his best result at the majors is reaching the quarterfinals of the 2026 Australian Open.
 He is currently the No. 4 American singles player.

-Tien has won one ATP Tour singles title at the 2025 Moselle Open.

 Early life

-Tien was born in Irvine, California to Vietnamese Khuong Dan Tien and Huyen Tien.
-His first name, Learner, is inspired by his mother's profession — a math teacher.
-His sister is named Justice after his father's profession — a real estate lawyer.
+Tien was born on December 2, 2005, in Irvine, California, to parents Khuong Dan Tien and Huyen Tien, Hoa refugees who fled South Vietnam to the United States.
+Tien is a second-generation immigrant of Chinese-Vietnamese descent.

-Tien started taking tennis lessons in his early childhood, at a tennis facility next to his home.
-His potential was noticeable from the start, as he won his first tournament at the Racquet Club of Irvine at the age of 5.
+He started taking tennis lessons in his early childhood, at a tennis facility next to his home.
+Tien's potential was noticeable from the start, as he won his first tournament at the Racquet Club of Irvine at the age of 5.

 Junior career

-Tien had a successful career as a junior, compiling a 76–23 win-loss record and reaching two junior Grand Slam finals, at the 2023 Australian Open and the 2023 US Open, culminating with a combined ITF ranking of world No. 4.
-In doubles compiling a 36–18 win-loss record and winning the 2023 Australian Open, partnering Cooper Williams.
+He reached two major finals, at the 2023 Australian Open and the 2023 US Open.

+Tien had successful results on the ITF junior circuit, maintaining a 76–23 singles win-loss record.
+In doubles, he compiled a 36–18 win-loss record and won the 2023 Australian Open, with countryman Cooper Williams.
+It culminated in an ITF combined ranking of world No. 4 on February 20, 2023.